 Behance receives millions of visitors each month, and Student Show is the only program that's exclusively for students.
 Upload and promote your work, get feedback from a community of peers, gain exposure, and even get hired.

 As a member, your work may be featured, "appreciated," followed by fellow creatives, and noticed by recruiters.
-You'll receive updates on student competitions and exclusive discounts from some of the world's top creative brands.
+You'll receive updates on exclusive discounts from some of the world's top creative brands.

 All members of the Behance Student Show must be currently enrolled as a university-level student.
 All levels of education are welcome.